kristbaum/pem_rl_game/README.md

 - Add sound, visual effects, animations

-How to train the model/agents on Windows ():
+How to train the model/agents on Windows: (can be done in a separated environment/project)
 1. Make sure ml-agents is installed, a virtual environment is activated
 2. Navigate to the downloaded folder ml-agents -> `mlagents-learn <path to configuration file .yaml> <optional run-id>`
 3. Wait until a port is listening